jozefcipa/laundry-alert/README.md

 - `api/init-db` - Initialize SQLite database
 - `web` - Serve web client application locally
 - `deploy` - Copy the files from the local computer to OrangePi
-- `ssl/copy-root-ca` - Copy the Root CA to the ./nginx/ssl folder so it gets copied over to OrangePi ... mkcert needs this to generate SSL certs
-- `ssl/generate` - Generate SSL certificates for NGINX on OrangePi
+- `ssl/certificate-manager` - Saves the next SSL certificate renewal date and generates the certificate if needed
 - `nginx/setup` - Configure NGINX server (needs to be ran with `sudo`)
 - `gpio/test` - Test whether GPIO works by blinking the LED

 ## Configuration